Botanical Name: Mimosa pudica

 Sensitive plant closes it leaves at night and opens them again in the morning.
 The leaves also fold up if the plant is shaken or exposed to heat.
 In fact, high temperatures (75-85°F/24-29°C) may trigger the leaves to close.

-The foliage is attractive on its own, but you'll be captivated by the profusion of pink pompon flowers that bloom from summer into fall.
+The foliage is attractive on its own, but you'll be captivated by the profusion of pink pompon flowers.
+Those round flower heads are made up of stamens and will bloom throughout summer.

 Mimosa pudica is a perennial shrub, but is often treated like an annual and tossed out, because it tends to deteriorate after flowering.
 Younger plants are more beautiful, anyway, and sensitive plant seed is quick and easy to grow.

-Put your potted plant outside for the summer, if you want, to give it the light it needs.
+Put your potted plant outside for the summer, if you want, to give it the light it needs to flower.
 Just don't plant it in the garden.
 It's considered invasive in warm-climate areas and will spread like a weed.

 Sensitive plant is fast growing.
 Repot when you see roots coming through the pot's drainage holes.